qorix-group/process_description/process/process_areas/verification/workflows.rst

    The tests are automatically executed as part of the CI after PR merge.
    In case of changes at inputs, the workflow need to be executed again as part of maintenance.

-.. workflow:: Create/Maintain Platform Test
+.. workflow:: Create/Maintain platform integration test
    :id: wf__verification_platform_test
    :status: valid
    :tags: verification